axibase/atsd/administration/metric-persistence-filter.md

 ![](./images/metric_persistence_filter_4.png "metric_editor")

-As a result, the number of stored series will be reduced.
+As a result, the number of stored series is reduced.

 ![](./images/screenshot_5_1421925689.png)